Mamie Harmon: Personal life and legacy

 Harmon's partner was Theresa Callow Brakeley (1912–2011), who was also an editor that specialized in arts topics.
 They shared an apartment in Greenwich Village and a summer home in Nova Scotia.
 Harmon died in 1993, at the age of 87, in Red Bank, New Jersey.
-Her nephew Tom Harmon donated her papers in the Archives of American Art, and her artworks to several museums.
+Her nephew Tom Harmon's wife, Carolyn, donated her papers in the Archives of American Art, and her artworks to several museums and the Boston Art Club.